Processing Your Payment

 Succession planning top of mind for employee-owned firms

-PHOTO / TIM GREENWAY Jared Levin, president and CEO of Mainely Tubs, pictured at the South Portland headquarters.
+PHOTO / TIM GREENWAY Seated on the right, Jared Levin, president and CEO of Mainely Tubs, is shown with some of his staff at the South Portland headquarters.

 Decades after founding Mainely Tubs in 1978, Jim Van Fleet transferred ownership of the Scarborough-based hot tub, swim spa and sauna dealer to all of the company’s employees in 2016 via an Employee Stock Ownership Plan, or ESOP.